Dexter Patterson: Formula One

 In 2019 the karting division of the Sauber Junior Team signed Patterson for the Scot's final year of karting competition.
 When Patterson moved up to single-seaters in 2020 he was confirmed to become part of the academy.
 In February 2021, Patterson was released from the programme.

+British Touring Car Championship

+Laser Tools Racing (2022)

+For 2022, Patterson moved to the British Touring Car Championship, driving an Infiniti Q50 for Laser Tools Racing alongside Aiden Moffat.
+The Scot came 23rd in the overall standings with five points, and sixth in the Jack Sears Trophy, with nine podiums in class.

+Team HARD (2023-)

+Patterson continued in the championship for 2023, this time moving to Team HARD to drive a Cupra León.